Letting Go of Perfectionism to Finish Your Book

 You’re not alone.

-If you’re ready to gain momentum and finish your book in a few months instead of years, I’ve got a simple hack for you:
+If you’re ready to finish your book in a matter of months rather than years, I’ve got a simple hack for you:

 Write your book without editing.